kevinturbang/bbh_gwb_time_delay_inference/README.md

 # bbh_gwb_time_delay_inference

+This repository contains the code and necessary material to reproduce the results of

+"**The metallicity dependence and evolutionary times of merging binary black holes: Combined constraints from individual gravitational-wave detections and the stochastic background.**"

-This repository contains the code and necessary material to reproduce the results of ... .
-In this paper, we infer the time-delay distribution and metallicity-dependent star formation rate parameters from gravitational-wave (GW) data, using a joint approach, combining individual binary black hole mergers and upper limits on the gravitational-wave background.
+In this paper, we infer the
+time-delay distribution and metallicity-dependent star formation rate parameters from gravitational-wave (GW) data, using a joint approach, combining individual binary black hole mergers and upper limits on the gravitational-wave background.
 We consider the GW events from LIGO-Virgo-KAGRA's third observing run, as well as current upper limits on a gravitational-wave